No topics are associated with this blog

-Oceans cover two thirds of the Earth's surface.
-Since global warming is melting the ice caps at an accelerating rate, probably even more of the Earth will be covered by ocean a century from now.
+Oceans cover two-thirds of the Earth's surface.
+Since boundaries are so vital as national resources and are instant triggers for suspicion, a wise nation would never have brought them up.
+Since global warming is melting the ice caps at an accelerating rate, probably even more of the Earth will be covered by the ocean a century from now.
 In the days when a cannon shot could travel three miles, it became generally agreed that a nation would hold sovereignty for three miles out to sea.
 A decade or so ago, that was extended to 200 miles by some international body, but few people remember that.
 Three miles from the coast, that's it.
 But the underlying reality, then and now, has always been that if you can't defend a piece of land, you may not keep it very long.

 Although satellites probably make it possible to survey boundaries on the ocean floor with some accuracy, land/surface markings are more at the mercy of tides.
 Even though it's possible to survey ownership rights of some sort on the ocean floor, the personalities of sea captains are probably going to set the practical boundaries of ocean kingdoms for quite some time to come.
 If a land nation reaches for power that is not to the taste of the Captain, he just goes somewhere else to land.
 Enormously expensive oil drilling platforms are sitting ducks, sort of held for ransom.
 They can seek the advice of maritime lawyers, but it's likely the most meaningful appeal will long continue to be a call to the naval power which dominates the region.
 It's nevertheless useful to watch diplomatic minds at work, just to be aware of what they are up to.
 Because what they want to do is to change the rules of the game.